-- Heavily loading a vehicle or towing a trailer may reduce fuel economy at any speed. - Adding certain accessories to your vehicle (for example bug deflectors, rollbars, light bars, running boards, ski racks or luggage racks) may reduce fuel economy. - To maximize the fuel economy, drive with the tonneau cover installed (if equipped). - Using fuel blended with alcohol may lower fuel economy. - Fuel economy may decrease with lower temperatures during the first 8-10 miles (12-16 kilometers) of driving. - Driving on flat terrain offers improved fuel economy as compared to driving on hilly terrain.

-- Transmissions give their best fuel economy when operated in the top cruise gear and with steady pressure on the gas pedal. - Four-wheel-drive operation (if equipped) is less fuel efficient than two-wheel-drive operation. - Close the windows for high-speed driving.
+- Heavily loading a vehicle or towing a trailer may reduce fuel economy at any speed. - Adding certain accessories to your vehicle (for example bug deflectors, rollbars, light bars, running boards, ski racks or luggage racks) may reduce fuel economy. - To maximize the fuel economy, drive with the tonneau cover installed (if equipped). - Using fuel blended with alcohol may lower fuel economy. - Fuel economy may decrease with lower temperatures during the first 5-10 mi (12-16 km) of driving. - Driving on flat terrain offers improved fuel economy as compared to driving on hilly terrain. - Transmissions give their best fuel economy when operated in the top cruise gear and with steady pressure on the gas pedal. - Four-wheel-drive operation (if equipped) is less fuel efficient than two-wheel-drive operation.